haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/0_NodeIntro/README.md

 Go to GitHub.com ,to your own account and create a new repo 'ts-node-app'.
 - Create the repo private for the time being.
 - Add README.md
-- Use gitignore template: Node as
+- Use gitignore template: Node

 - clone the repo to some local folder on your computer (Note: repo cannot be inside another repo folder, nor its subfolders)